DiamondLightSource/httomo/docs/source/backends/list.rst

 `TomoPy <https://tomopy.readthedocs.io>`_ is an open-source Python package for tomographic data processing and image reconstruction developed at `The Advanced Photon Source <https://www.aps.anl.gov/>`_ in Illinois, USA.
 Being active since 2013 it gained a `large audience <https://github.com/tomopy/tomopy>`_ of users and contributors in tomographic imaging community.

-* An open-source package in Python and C for data data processing and reconstruction.
+* An open-source package in Python and C for data processing and reconstruction.
 With a few exceptions, TomoPy is mostly CPU processing library.
 In HTTomo we expose only CPU modules of TomoPy.
 * It is CPU-multithreaded package.
 HTTomo controls parallelisation through MPI on a higher level and also supports local CPU multithreading, which TomoPy offers, for every MPI process.
 * It is a library of stand-alone methods which can be easily integrated into HTTomo.
 Notably not all TomoPy methods are integrated in HTTomo because of the I/O nature of some modules.
 Please see the list of available TomoPy `templates <https://diamondlightsource.github.io/httomo/reference/templates.html#tomopy-modules>`_.